You can quickly insert a shape from the iWork shapes library into your document.

-- Click Format , then click Style.
+- Click the Format button , then click Style.

 - Click the arrow to the right side of the style thumbnails to go to the last group of styles.

-- Click New Style Preset .
+- Click the New Style Preset button .

 After you save your style, you can redefine it at any time.
 Select the shape with the style changes, then Control-click on the style template and choose "Redefine Style from Selection."

 Here's how to change the default style for new shapes in your document: